GTPB/PSLS20/pages/08_multipleRegression.md

-On the fourth day of the "Practical Statistics for the Life Sciences (2020)" course, we will have two tutorials on ANOVA, based on different datasets:
+On the fourth day of the "Practical Statistics for the Life Sciences (2020)" course, we will have three multiple regression on ANOVA, based on different datasets:

 1) The fish dataset